José Martí

 Born in Havana, Spanish Empire, Martí began his political activism at an early age.
 He traveled extensively in Spain, Latin America, and the United States, raising awareness and support for the cause of Cuban independence.
 His unification of the Cuban émigré community, particularly in Florida, was crucial to the success of the Cuban War of Independence against Spain.
 He was a key figure in the planning and execution of this war, as well as the designer of the Cuban Revolutionary Party and its ideology.
-He died in military action during the Battle of Dos Ríos on May 19, 1895.
+He died in military action during the Battle of Dos Ríos on 19 May 1895.
 Martí is considered one of the great turn-of-the-century Latin American intellectuals.
 His written works include a series of poems, essays, letters, lectures, a novel, and a children's magazine.

 He wrote for numerous Latin American and American newspapers; he also founded a number of newspapers.
-His newspaper, Patria, was an important instrument in his campaign for Cuban independence.
-After his death, many of his verses from the book, Versos Sencillos (Simple Verses) were adapted to the song "Guantanamera", which has become a prominent representative song of Cuba.
-The concepts of freedom, liberty, and democracy are prominent themes in all of his works, which were influential on the Nicaraguan poet Rubén Darío and the Chilean poet Gabriela Mistral.
+One of those newspapers, Patria, was an important instrument in his campaign for Cuban independence.
+After his death, many of his verses from the book Versos Sencillos (Simple Verses) were adapted to the patriotic song "Guantanamera", which has become a prominent representative song of Cuba.
+The concepts of freedom, liberty and democracy are prominent themes in all of his works, which were influential on Nicaraguan poet Rubén Darío and Chilean poet Gabriela Mistral.
 Following the 1959 Cuban Revolution, Martí's ideology became a major driving force in Cuban politics.
 He is also regarded as Cuba's "martyr".

 Life

 Early life, Cuba: 1853–70

-José Julián Martí Pérez was born on January 28, 1853, in Havana, at 41 Paula Street, to Spanish parents, a Valencian father, Mariano Martí Navarro, and Leonor Pérez Cabrera, a native of the Canary Islands.
+José Julián Martí Pérez was born on 28 January 1853, in Havana, at 41 Paula Street, to Spanish parents, a Valencian father, Mariano Martí Navarro, and Leonor Pérez Cabrera, a native of the Canary Islands.
 Martí was the older brother to seven sisters: Leonor, Mariana, María del Carmen, María del Pilar, Rita Amelia, Antonia and Dolores.
-He was baptized on February 12 in Santo Ángel Custodio church.
+He was baptized on 12 February in Santo Ángel Custodio church.
 When he was four, his family moved from Cuba to Valencia, Spain, but two years later they returned to the island where they enrolled José at a local public school, in the Santa Clara neighborhood where his father worked as a prison guard.